Prof Reza Kalbassi

 He also offers minimally invasive surgery (Keyhole surgery) including Transanal minimally invasive surgery for early rectal cancer, complex rectal polyps, colorectal cancer, pelvic organ prolapse, pelvic floor surgery, abdominal wall and groin hernias, gallbladder/ gallstone disease.

-He is an assistant Clinical Professor in Surgery and Surgical specialties at UCD School of Medicine, University College Dublin.
+He is an Associate Clinical Professor in Surgery and Surgical specialties at UCD School of Medicine, University College Dublin.
 He also is a postgraduate trainer/ faculty at the Royal College of Surgeons in Ireland involved in regular postgraduate training.

 He was previously Consultant Colorectal Surgeon at Northumbria Healthcare NHS trust Hospitals and Nuffield Health Newcastle Upon Tyne Hospital in England.
 He was responsible for training consultant colleagues in minimally invasive colorectal surgery, developing and establishing Transanal minimally invasive surgery (TAMIS) for early rectal cancer, setting up pelvic floor surgery service and enhanced recovery programme in colorectal surgery.